-In Agile approach a developers’ team works in sprints.
-After every finished sprint the team discusses what is done and what is to be done.
+In the Agile approach, a developers’ team works in sprints.
+After every finished sprint, the team discusses what is done and what is to be done.
 Software developers should be involved in discussing the development backlogs from the start.
-It makes software development process efficient.
+It makes the software development process efficient.
 The engineering team may also include Team Leads, Designers and Testers.
 The most important role of developers as stakeholders is timely software delivery and estimation.
 The quality estimation provides a clear vision of the whole development process, scope of work and resources needed.

-Your target audience is an essential link to success of your project.
-That is why it is useful to engage end users in testing of the product beta-version to receive the initial feedback.
-Users’ feedback allows to review the work done and improve user experience.
+Your target audience is an essential link to the success of your project.
+That is why it is useful to engage end users in testing MVP or product beta-version to receive the initial feedback.
+Users’ feedback allows reviewing the work done and improve user experience.
 You may also test your project with different focus groups and analyze received feedback.